Constructive criticism

 Explore and reflect

-When giving constructive criticism, focus on being helpful, specific and geared toward behavioural change.
-Do each of the following in a respectful way:
+When giving constructive criticism, focus on being helpful, specific and geared toward inspiring change in behaviour.
+Do each of these in a respectful way:

 Begin by clearly explaining the desired outcome.
-Doing this may even eliminate the need for negative criticism altogether, as you work toward how to achieve the preferred result.
+Sometimes doing this can eliminate the need for negative criticism altogether, as you work toward how to achieve the preferred result.

 For example, rather than saying, “This steak is overcooked,” you can tell them the preferred outcome: “I prefer the middle of my steak to be pink.”

-Acknowledge the person’s effort and emphasize that you value them.
+Acknowledge the person’s effort and emphasize that you value it.

 For example, “I appreciate you taking the time to make this for me.”

-Acknowledge an individual’s strengths (as there are always strengths) and give performance feedback.
+Acknowledge an individual’s value, as there is always value, and give positive feedback.

-For example, “You always put together a great meal for us with a beautiful presentation.”
+For example, “You always put together a meal for us with a beautiful presentation.”

-Make feedback specific to behaviours rather than to the individual’s characteristics or personality.
+Make feedback specific to what you want, instead of about the individual’s characteristics or personality.

-For example, instead of “You always wreck my meals” you could say, “We all have our own preferences – I like my meat cooked differently.”
+For example, instead of, “You wreck my meals” you could say, “We all have our own preferences – I like my meat rare.”

 For example, “Could you try taking my steak off 5 minutes before yours and let it sit while yours finishes cooking?
 I bet it would be perfect for me.”